 Create Database

 Creating databases is straightforward.
-Be sure to pay attention to the character set when creating a database: this will determine which types of characters your database will be able to accept.
+Pay attention to the character set when creating a database: this will determine which types of characters your database will accept.
 For example, if we try to insert special encoded characters into a simple UTF-8 database, those characters won’t turn out as we’d expect.

 CREATE DATABASE IF NOT EXISTS database_name